ewjoachim/sphinx-github-changelog/README.rst

 ~~~~~~~~~~

 - ``github`` (optional): URL to the releases page of the repository.
-  If not provided, auto‑detected from your git remote, as described above.
+  If not provided, auto-detected from your git remote, as described above.
 - ``changelog-url`` (optional): URL to the built version of your changelog.
   ``sphinx-github-changelog`` will display a link to your built changelog if the GitHub
   token is not provided (hopefully, this does not happen in your built documentation)